openstack-archive/fuel-plugin-ceilometer-redis/doc/source/description.rst

 Limitations
 -----------

-* The plugin works correctly only on clouds with odd numbers of controllers.
+* The plugin works correctly only in environments with an odd number of controllers.
-  This requirement is mandatory because Redis needs an odd number of nodes to choose the master successfully.
+  This requirement is mandatory because Redis needs an odd number of nodes to be able to elect a master.

-* Before Liberty, there was no need to coordinate Ceilometer notification agents.
+* Before Liberty, there was no need to coordinate Ceilometer Notification Agents.
 Starting from Liberty, samples transformations started to be handled not by compute/central agents as it was before, but by a notification agent.
   Some of Ceilometer transformers have a local cache where they store the data from the previously processed samples.
   For example, "cpu_util" metric are obtained from two consecutive Samples with "cpu" metric: one is subtracted from